Board of Intermediate Education, Andhra Pradesh

 The Board of Intermediate Education, Andhra Pradesh (BIEAP) is a board of education in Andhra Pradesh, India.
 Established in 1971, it was located in Hyderabad, situated in the composite Andhra Pradesh state.
-The board is now located in Vijayawada after state reorganization in 2014.
+The board is now located in Tadepalli after state reorganization in 2014.
 The board offers two-year courses in 85 streams and courses and conducts examinations.

 Academics

 The Intermediate Education, also known as Higher Secondary Classes (HSC)/11th & 12th class is a two-year course conducted by the Andhra Pradesh Board of Intermediate Education.
 Is one of State secondary education boards of India.

 The board currently offers 85 streams and courses.

 BIEAP offers general and vocational groups.

 General groups include Science, Humanities, and Commerce studies.
 In these groups, students learn theory and practice.
 That helps them to choose and pursue higher studies at the graduate level in both professional and general courses.

 Vocational groups are meant to educate students and train skills related to their branch of study.
 It will help them to get immediate self-employment or continue higher education.

 Every student in BIE studies their subjects and receives practical training.
 They are also working towards environmental improvement, learning ethics and moral values to become a responsible, committed, and patriotic citizen of their country.
 The aim is to make them the "Nation's Potential Human Resource".